In this post we will be looking at some of the research on which foods to include and why on the Hashimoto’s diet.

 Vitamin D and Hashimoto’s Diet

-Unfortunately, it is very difficult to get the adequate amount of Vitamin D from foods..
+Unfortunately, it is very difficult to get an adequate amount of Vitamin D from foods..

 Indeed, the main way of topping up your Vitamin D levels is to get out with bare skin in the natural sunlight.